 In August 2002, the New York Attorney General filed suit against Student Marketing Group (SMG), a company that collected information from students for direct marketing.
 The company was alleged to have formed a non-profit subsidiary, Educational Research Center of America (ERCA) which sent millions of surveys to high schools to collect information for college financial aid and scholarship opportunities.
 ERCA, without notice to the schools or students, was also using the information for direct marketing of magazines, credit cards, and other items.
 In January 2003, SMG and ERCA settled the New York Attorney General's case, and a separate investigation brought by the Federal Trade Commission.

 Student profiling does not end with grade school.
 Profilers collect and use information from students in higher education as well.
 College students are targeted for magazine subscriptions, student "recognition" programs, credit cards, insurance solicitations, long distance plans, toys, cell phone plans, mail-order food, and other products.
 Often, college students' personal information is obtained through the institution itself.
 Institutions may reveal students' contact and activities (club membership) information through student directories, joint marketing agreements, or through state open records acts that require the release of enrollment lists.

 - FOIA documents obtained from the Department of Education (PDF 1.1M).
-This documents were obtained in Summer 2004 and pertain to compliance with student privacy protections afforded by No Child Left Behind.
+These documents were obtained in summer 2004 and pertain to compliance with student privacy protections afforded by No Child Left Behind.

 - FTC Eyes 'Educational' Marketers, Wired, January 3, 2003.